 On the left side, this includes your heart, left lung, pancreas, spleen, stomach, and left kidney.
 When any of these organs are infected, inflamed, or injured, pain can radiate under and around your left rib cage.
 It’s also possible to injure your ribs themselves.

 - an infection

 - an injury

-It causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
-It gets worse when you cough, sneeze, or press on your ribs.
+Costochondritis causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
+It may get worse when you cough, sneeze, or press on your ribs.